geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 Except for a while, this is the year of speed.
 Last year was like the year of like correctness.
 Now we're not going to find something better.
-There's nothing better than UOPs and graph rewrite, right?
+There's nothing better than UOps and graph rewrite, right?
-Like UOPs and graph rewrite is the end of the line.
+Like UOps and graph rewrite is the end of the line.
 It will be in the final tinygrad.
 So just like this style of writing code is what we spent most of last year figuring out.
 And then I think we did that.
 A phenomenal style.
-When you look at UOPs and graph rewrite and you compare that to..
+When you look at UOps and graph rewrite and you compare that to..
 You read an LLVM rewrite rule.
 Read an MLIR rewrite rule.
-They're so difficult to understand compared to UOPs and graph rewrite.
+They're so difficult to understand compared to UOps and graph rewrite.
 So yeah, I think we did a great job of that last year.
 And this year we got to prove that it's great by actually making things fast.